 Could the distribution of antibody tests increase the likelihood of the lockdown being removed?

-In a report published by the Department of Health and Social Care on 4 April, it states that the government is currently working with several companies who are offering antibody tests and “are evaluating their effectiveness”.
+In a report published by the Department of Health and Social Care on 4 April, it stated that the government was working with several companies who are offering antibody tests and “are evaluating their effectiveness”.

 “These antibody tests are brand new.
 In fact, they are still being developed and there is not yet one that has been proven to work as we would require,” the report states.
 “No government in the world has yet rolled out a full Covid-19 antibody testing programme.”

-“Once the antibody test is sorted, and we know exactly how to make the test, then it’s quite easy to make hundreds of thousands of them very quickly,” he says.
+“Once the antibody test is sorted, and we know exactly how to make the test, then it’s quite easy to make hundreds of thousands of them very quickly,” Professor Neal says.
 “We’re in a real dearth of information.”

 On Friday 3 April, health secretary Matt Hancock said that the British government had not yet found an antibody test that is “good enough to use”, also admitting that the tests are unlikely to become widely available until the end of April.